-Step 3 - Establishment of Investigation Owner
+Step 3 - Establishment of Analysis Owner

-PJM and Involved Member representative shall select the Investigation Owner and serve as the primary sponsor for completion of the ACA or RCA.
-The intent is that the Member operator with the most direct involvement in the event should take the role of Investigation Owner.
+PJM and Involved Member representative shall select the Analysis Owner and serve as the primary sponsor for completion of the ACA or RCA.
+The intent is that the Member operator with the most direct involvement in the event should take the role of Analysis Owner.

-Step 4 - Launch of Investigation Team
+Step 4 - Launch of Analysis Team

-The Investigation Owner for an ACA investigation shall obtain and distribute the names of PJM and involved member investigation participants and team leader.
+The Analysis Owner for an ACA shall obtain and distribute the names of PJM and involved member analysis participants and team leader.

-The ACA Team Leader shall complete the investigation and report results using the ACA investigation form (Appendix1) to the PJM and involved member via conference call within 30 business days.
+The ACA Team Leader shall complete the analysis and report results using the ACA analysis form (Appendix1) to the PJM and involved member via conference call within 30 business days.

-The Investigation Owner for a RCA investigation shall schedule an in-person kick-off meeting for the RCA Team that includes PJM and involved Member representatives, the Investigation Team Leader, team members and any external expert resources supporting the RCA.
+The Analysis Owner for a RCA shall schedule a kick-off meeting for the RCA Team that includes PJM and involved Member representatives, the Analysis Team Leader, team members and any external expert resources supporting the RCA.
 Appendix 2 provides a checklist as an aid for initiating the RCA.

-The RCA kick-off meeting shall cover topics required to support the work of the RCA team and clarify management expectations, including: management sponsorship, resources available to the team, time commitment of participants, access to information from PJM and Member, expectations for the thoroughness of the investigation, timelines for completion of activities and confidentiality of information.
+The RCA kick-off meeting shall cover topics required to support the work of the RCA team and clarify management expectations, including: management sponsorship, resources available to the team, time commitment of participants, access to information from PJM and Member, expectations for the thoroughness of the analysis, timelines for completion of activities and confidentiality of information.